OwlDevelopIt/TrueAccord-Take-Home/README.md

 # How To Run
-This is a SpringBoot project and the JSON Line output will be printed to the console as soon as application starts.
+This is a Spring Boot project and the JSON Lines output will be printed to the console as soon as application starts.
 ### Terminal
 If you would like to run the executable .jar file in the target directory